wireservice/csvkit/docs/scripts/csvsql.rst

    head -n 20 examples/realdata/FY09_EDU_Recipients_by_State.csv | csvsql --no-constraints --tables fy09

-Create tables for an entire folder of CSVs and import data from those files directly into PostgreSQL:
+Create tables for an entire directory of CSVs and import data from those files directly into PostgreSQL:

 .. code-block:: bash